suryadevsingh/suryadevsingh/README.md

 <h3 align="center">A passionate App developer , Love to explore new technologies </h3>

-- 🔭 I’m currently working on **Software Engineer intern at Surya Software Systems Private Limited**
+- 🔭 I’m currently working as **Software Engineer intern at Surya Software Systems Private Limited.**
 - 🌱 I’m currently learning **Android / Ios / Golang / JavaScript / ReactJs**
-- 👯 I’m looking to collaborate with **Good team and mentor**
 - 💬 Ask me about **Flutter**,**Tech**, **What are you learning currently** ,**astrology**
 - 📫 How to reach me: **suryadevsingh24032000@gmail.com**
 - 😄 NickName: **Chiki**